THE 'RULE OF LAW' AIN'T WHAT IT'S CRACKED UP TO BE

 The question is not, "Is it important to have a 'rule of law'?"
 The question is, "For what purpose, for which values, should there be a 'rule of law'?"

-When there is an egalitarian revolution and the people who value no-rich-and-no-poor equality and mutual aid are in power, and not the people who value inequality and domination of the many by the few, THEN it will be the time to wax eloquent about the desirability of the 'rule of law.'
-But not before then!
+When there is an egalitarian revolution and the people who value no-rich-and-no-poor equality and mutual aid are in power, and not the people who value inequality and domination of the many by the few, THEN--but not before then!--will it be the time to wax eloquent about the desirability of the 'rule of law,' which is indeed a profoundly important principle for preventing unjust tyrannical power oppressing people.